keerthana0430/Embedding-Models-From-Text-to-Meaningful-Vector-Representations-/README.md

 ).float()
 ```

-This makes the attention mask compatible with the dimensions of the token embeddings.
+This allows the mask to be multiplied with the token embeddings.

+---

-## Step 9: Sum the Token Embeddings
+## 15. Calculating Sum of Embeddings

-The token embeddings are multiplied by the attention mask:
+The token embeddings are multiplied by the mask:

 ```python
 sum_embeddings = torch.sum(